dragoncoder047/thuepaste/examples.md

 ## samples/todecimal.t

 This one, also by me, does the reverse of the previous sample.
 Given a string of asterisks, it will count them.

+## samples/turing/wolfram.t

+The first Thue program I wrote using the new regular expression rules.
+This is an emulation of the [2-state 3-symbol Turing machine](https://en.wikipedia.org/wiki/Wolfram%27s_2-state_3-symbol_Turing_machine) designed by Stephen Wolfram that has since been proved to be universal.